dourmiah/Fraud_detection_lead_2/04_consumer/README.md

 <img src="./assets/img02.png" alt="drawing" width="600"/>
 <p>

-If, for any reason, you have doubts about the output you get in the terminal with `docker-compose logs consumer`, run the command `docker-compose logs consumer` twice.
+If, for any reason, you have doubts about the output you get in the terminal with `docker-compose logs consumer`, run the command `docker-compose logs consumer` twice (or more).
 Indeed, outputs are buffered so they may take some time.
 On the other hand feel free to use Docker Desktop to inspect the output.

 <p align="center">
 <img src="./assets/img025.png" alt="drawing" width="600"/>